Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Estimating potential outcome means: pairs of nonrobust and more robust estimators

 These estimators are anchored on the pseudo control sample, where the mediator is $M_0$, and (if the weights are correct) the $C$ distribution mimics that of the full sample.
-This give us two of the three required pieces of information.
-To complete the puzzle, we replace the outcome in this pseudo control sample (which is $Y_0$) with predicted $Y_{1M_0}$ given the units' $(C,M_0)$ values, where the prediction is based on a model for $\E[Y\mid C,M,A=1]$.
+This gives us two of the three required pieces of information.
+The $Y$ given $C,M$ distribution, however, is off because it is that of control units.
+To complete the puzzle, we replace the observed outcome with predicted $Y_{1M_0}$ given the units' $(C,M)$ values, where the prediction is based on a model for $\E[Y\mid C,M,A=1]$.
 We then average these predicted $Y_{1M_0}$ values over the pseudo control sample to estimate $\E[Y_{1M_0}]$.
+(These are the only estimators in the paper that average predicted outcome \textit{over a pseudo sample}, hence the `ps' in the label.)

-With the \textit{nonrobust} estimator cross|p0Ypred(s1), the $\E[Y\mid C,M,A=1]$ model is estimated by regressing $Y$ on $(C,M)$ in the treated subsample.
-For this estimator to be consistent, the $\omega_0(C)$ weights have to be consistently estimated and this outcome model has to be correctly specified.
+With the \textit{nonrobust} estimator in this pair, the $\E[Y\mid C,M,A=1]$ model is estimated by regressing $Y$ on $(C,M)$ in the treated subsample.
+For this estimator to be consistent, the control weights $\omega_0(C)$ have to be consistently estimated and this outcome model has to be correctly specified.

+Relating to the literature, this nonrobust estimator constitutes part of VanderWeele and Vansteelandt's weighting-based estimator for the multiple mediator setting \cite{VanderWeele2013a}.
+Albert \cite{Albert2012} employs this strategy -- using a model fit in one exposure condition to predict the cross-world outcome on units in the other condition and weighting those units to standardize the covariate distribution -- but for a general target population (a generalization of our current purpose).
+Also, this strategy of predicting the cross-world outcome on a pseudo sample is one of the methods used in the R-package medflex \cite{Steen2017} as a first step in estimating effects conditional on covariates.

-The \textit{more robust} estimator cross|p0Ypred(px) fits the outcome model to the pseudo cross-world sample instead of the treated subsample, and this model is required to satisfy the \textit{mean recovery} condition mentioned in section \ref{sec:regEstimators}.
+The \textit{more robust} estimator crw|psYpred.MR fits the outcome model (that satisfies the mean recovery condition) to the pseudo cross-world sample instead of the treated subsample.
 Like its nonrobust sibling, this estimator is not consistent if the $\omega_0(C)$ weights are not consistent.
-But if they are, then cross|p0Ypred(px) is consistent if either the outcome model is correctly specified or the $\omega_\text{x}(C,M)$ weights are consistent.
-That is, cross|p0Ypred(px) has two chances to be correct, while cross|p0Ypred(s1) has only one.
-Note though that if either estimator is used, it is crucial to obtain good balance with the pseudo control sample.
+But if they are, then crw|psYpred.MR is consistent if either the outcome model is correctly specified or the cross-world weights $\omega_\text{x}(C,M)$ are consistent.
+That is, crw|psYpred.MR has two chances to be correct, while crw|psYpred has only one.
+Here we use the MR (more robust) suffix (instead of simply R) to signal that although this estimator is more robust than its nonrobust sibling, it depends on one estimation component (here the control weights) being correct.

-Relating to the literature, cross|p0Ypred(s1) coincides with part of the weighting-based estimator in \cite{VanderWeele2013a}. \cite{Albert2012} uses this strategy -- using a model fit in one treatment condition to predict the cross-world outcome on units in the other condition and weighting those units to standardize the covariate distribution -- for a general target population.